Old Ironsides (film)

+A novelisation by A.M.R.
+Wright called Sons of the Sea was published by The Readers Library, to coincide with the release of the film in England.

 Plot

-Early in the 19th century, USS Constitution is launched as part of an effort to stop piracy in the Mediterranean Sea.
-Meanwhile, a young man determined to go to sea (Farrell) is befriended by the bos'n (Beery) of the merchant ship Esther, and he joins its crew.
+In 1798, "North African pirates" pillage ships in the Mediterranean Sea and sell their captives into slavery.
+USS Constitution is launched as part of an effort to stop them.
+Meanwhile, a young man determined to go to sea (Farrell) is befriended by the bosun (Beery) of the merchant ship Esther, and he joins its crew.
 When Esther reaches the Mediterranean, she too, along with Constitution, becomes involved in the battle against the pirates.